An LMS plugin like LearnDash is built to perform well under pressure.

 These few points will help get you started with your affiliate marketing program.
 Growing your program will require marketing of its own kind.
 But once you’ve built a strong network of affiliates, they will not only grow your business for you, their success will build on itself to recruit more affiliates.

-Somewhere down that road, you could hire a full-time affiliate manager and they can take care of the day-to-day affiliate activities so that you can focus on your core business.
+Somewhere down that road, you could hire a full-time affiliate manager who can take care of the day-to-day affiliate activities so that you can focus on your core business.

 A good affiliate manager knows how to manage and scale an affiliate program.
 They form connections, create winning promotional material, facilitate affiliate contests, and provide new ideas for promotion.
 If they do a good job then your affiliate program could become one of your greatest assets.